PookieLand/workflows_hrms/README.md

 Contact

 If you want changes to the workflow (inputs, scans, policies), update the workflow or action in this repo and then bump the reference in callers (prefer tag/sha for reproducibility).

+Examples

+Example workflows and templates are kept in the `examples/` folder to avoid accidental execution by GitHub.
+Copy the template you want into your repository's `.github/workflows/` directory (or reference the released tag directly with `uses:`) and update secrets/inputs as required.

+Path: `examples/example-usage.yml` — a template showing how to call the reusable workflow and where to place secrets.